Engaging with the public: a conversation on sustaining a prudent approach to health and care

 A report on two public sessions held by the Bevan Commission

-The Bevan Commission ran two public events (one on North Wales on 2nd July and the second in Cardiff on 17th July 2019).
-The events are part of the Commission?s on-going commitment to meaningful engagement and embedding the co-production principle in its work.
+The Bevan Commission ran two public events (one in North Wales on 2nd July and the second in Cardiff on 17th July 2019).
+The events are part of the Commission’s ongoing commitment to meaningful engagement and embedding the co-production principle in its work.

 Throughout the events, participants explored questions around how health and social care is funded, were asked questions around taxation for services and offered their ideas for a more prudent health and care system.

 In this report, key areas identified for action include:

 - Improving communication both with patients and between clinicians and services

 - Improving access to primary care

 - Giving due consideration to the time and convenience of patients rather than what is convenient to the service